FusionCache/docs/docs/kvfind/kvfind.md

 }
 ```

-We can't use JSON pointer here because `"abc.json"` is a string rather than an object.
+We can't use `path` here because `"abc.json"` is a string rather than an object.

-To find the keys with a scalar value (string, integer, bool, etc) you omit the path (the alternative was to allow `path` to be an empty string but this seemed more error prone):
+To find the keys with a scalar value (string, integer, bool, etc) you should omit the path:

 ```json
 {